top of page

 If you feel that you cannot access counselling at this time but still need to reach out you can text

 SHOUT to 85258 and a trained volunteer will be there to have a confidential conversation with you via text.
-If you prefer to speak to someone, please call the Samaritans on 116123.
+If you prefer to speak to someone, please call the Samaritans on 116123 or the NHS mental health helpline 111.

 If you are in need of immediate medical assistance call 999.